Akecel/gechoplate/README.md

   #   ports:
   #     - 5432:5432
 ```
-*Don't forgret to change the "DB_PORT" in your .env file if you use PostgreSQL*
+*Don't forgret to change the DB_PORT in your .env file if you use PostgreSQL*

 * You will also have to modify the Gorm connector :